mabroor/ddw-puppet/README.markdown

-The Puppet configuration cloned at the end of the bootstrap is specific to my setup on Linode and you'll have to change the hostsnames and ip addresses to ones matching your environment.
+The Puppet configuration cloned at the end of the bootstrap is specific to my setup on Linode and you'll have to change the hostsnames and ip addresses to ones matching your environment in the Puppet configuration on the Puppet master:

+    vim /etc/puppet/manifests/nodes.pp

 On Ubuntu the Puppet client daemons don't get started by default.
 This is perfectly fine for this exercise so we'll just run them manually on all